-A Pandemic Friendship Emerges Into the Sun
+It’s Hard to Make Friends When You Move to a New Town

 It also felt a little fragile.
 I don’t think we ever voiced this, but it was very scary last summer.
 [I had the] thought I don’t know if I’ll survive it.
 Even though we were being careful.
 So I’m going to make the most of every relationship.
 That means something to me.
 That’s definitely something the pandemic has taught me: which relationships are important and the value of those relationships.
 Those that were more casual kind of fell away.
 There’s only the really strong connections [left].
 My husband, my family, my best friend.

 Yeni: I agree.
 My husband is pretty much my best friend.
-We’ve been together for 26 years and for us it’s still like we just married last week.
+We’ve been together for 26 years, and for us it’s still like we just married last week.
 But sometimes you just talk about the same thing and you don’t realize that.
 It was a good change for me to have someone who has fresh ideas.
 Also, I think that makes my marriage stronger.
-Because I come back home and I’m like, “Oh, Cathy read this book and it’s about this and that.”
+Because I come back home and I’m like, “Oh, Cathy read this book, and it’s about this and that.”
 So I have these new stories to share with him, because I’m having new experiences by being with her.

 Cathy: This is a really good point, because one person cannot ever meet all of your social and emotional needs.
 Having a really strong female friend is really important.
 I’ve always loved the company of women.
 I’ve always felt real strength in that.
 I didn’t have that since we moved here, and it was a big hole in my life.
 And so that means the world to me, especially in such a difficult time.